-4.1 The design process
+The design process

-The construction of large-scale wind and solar energy installations should result from a thorough, multidisciplinary design process, which starts with the development of a comprehensive design brief, to guide the developer, client and design team, prepared though a consultative process as discussed below.
+The construction of large-scale wind and solar energy installations should result from a thorough, multidisciplinary site selection and design process, which starts with the development of a comprehensive design brief that establishes clear principles and objectives, to guide the developer, client and design team, prepared though a consultative process as discussed below.

-The brief should be prepared with the involvement and engagement of stakeholders in the process, including local authorities, councils and the citizens they represent8.
-The brief should consider the key characteristics of the receiving landscape and the landscape objectives for the wind or solar farm in respect of these.
+The brief should be prepared with the involvement and engagement of stakeholders in the process, including local authorities, councils and the citizens they represent3.
+The brief should consider the key characteristics of the receiving landscape and habitat, the landscape and ecosystem resilience objectives, key design principles and objectives for the wind or solar farm in respect of these.